SALT-NLP/LLMs_for_CSS/README.md

 # SocialChatGPT

-## How to run testing with ChatGPT?
+## How to run the testing with ChatGPT?

 1. Install ConvoKit
 ```